martinaalvera/Documentation/user_documentation/encryption/manage_encrypted_instance.rst

 =========================

 The service provides the possibility to encrypt the storage volume associated to the virtual machine on-demand.
+A detailed description of Laniakea encryption strategy is reported here: :doc:`/admin_documentation/encryption/encryption`.

 ..
 Warning::

    Only the external volume, where Galaxy data are stored, is encrypted, not the Virtual Machine root disk.

+Data privacy is granted through LUKS storage encryption: user will be required to insert a password to encrypt/decrypt data directly on the virtual instance during its deployment, avoiding any interaction with the cloud administrator(s).

 Retrieve encrypted storage passphrase
 -------------------------------------

+Cryptographic keys should never be transmitted in the clear.
+For this reason during Galaxy deployment user intervention is required.

 .. raw:: html